Demi Lovato Reveals She Suffered from Brain Damage Following 2018 Overdose

 Delray Beach, FL 33483

-Newer research shows heavy users can also become physically dependent on marijuana.
-This means they experience withdrawal symptoms when they stop using it.1 Up to 30% of people who use marijuana may have some degree of marijuana use disorder.
+Newer research shows heavy users can even become physically dependent on marijuana.
+This means they experience withdrawal symptoms when they stop using it.
+In fact, up to 30% of people who use marijuana may have some degree of marijuana use disorder, and, according to the National Institute On Drug Abuse, nine percent will become physically dependent on it.

+Marijuana is a drug made from the cannabis plant.
 The main mind-altering chemical in marijuana is delta-9-tetrahydrocannabinol, commonly called THC.
-It behaves much like the cannabinoid chemicals the body makes naturally.
+It behaves much like the cannabinoid chemicals the body makes naturally, activating the brain’s cannabinoid receptors and causing a feeling of well-being.

 THC affects a person’s memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception.

-For many people, marijuana produces a relaxing “high.”
+And, for many people, marijuana produces a relaxing “high.”
 But not everyone responds the same way.
 Some people feel very anxious or paranoid on marijuana, even from small amounts.

 Signs of marijuana addiction include:

+Our RECO Residences also feature luxury amenities and are optimized for recovery.
 RECO’s interdisciplinary team includes doctors, nurse practitioners, board-certified psychiatrists, therapists, yoga instructors, equine specialists, and others who work together to create a personalized treatment plan for each client.

 People often start using marijuana to destress or relax.
 A core part of our program is helping clients find better ways of managing stress, anxiety, and negative feelings.
 Most of our clients start with marijuana detox and then move into a residential or outpatient program at our Delray Beach recovery center.